berchj/AIEntries/readme.md

 This plugin uses Google's artificial intelligence (GEMINI) to automate the creation of WordPress Posts based on configurable parameters from the WordPress administrator view.

 ## Requirements

 You need to have a GEMINI API KEY to use this plugin.

-You can get one for free here : https://ai.google.dev/gemini-api/docs/api-key?hl=es-419
-## Requirements

-You need to have a GEMINI API KEY to use this plugin.